An obscure Taoist text explained the logic behind sitting still

 The Secret of the Golden Flower outlines a Taoist practice known as Neidan or "inner alchemy."
-According to this school of thought, meditation and the various abstentions are simply storing up your body's chemical energy rather than depleting it, thereby allowing it to "circulate".
+According to this school of thought, meditation and the various abstentions are storing up your body's chemical energy, allowing it to "circulate".

-The book claims that if practiced uninterruptedly for 100 days, this circulation causes a kind of chemical reaction to take place, igniting a substance they refer to as the "spirit fire".
+The book insists that if practiced uninterruptedly for 100 days, a kind of chemical reaction takes place, igniting a substance referred to as the "spirit fire".

 Stage 2: The spirit fire ignites.

 This appealed to me because not only did it make some kind of sense, 100 days was short enough that even if it didn't work, I wouldn't have wasted too much time.

 With the book as a guide, I began the following regimen:

 For the first 50 days I experienced only "mundane" effects, which were quite profound: A massive reduction in stress and anxiety, vastly better sleep, and a stoned-like euphoria that wrapped me like a blanket and persisted for hours on end.
 This, combined with a clarity of thought beyond anything I'd ever thought possible made me a true believer in the fundamental value of meditation.